facebookresearch/TensorComprehensions/docs/source/coding_conventions.rst

         LU(m1, m2) +=!
 L(m1, r_k) * U(r_k, m2) where r_k in m1:M, r_k in 0:m2+1
     }

-The reader may remark that this is an inefficient way of performing matrix-multiplication of triangular matrices.
+The reader may remark that this is an inefficient way of writing matrix-multiplication of triangular matrices.
-Lowering such operations efficient from TC is the subject of future work.
+Lowering such operations efficiently from TC is the subject of future work.

-Prefix gradient tensors names with :code:`g_`
+Prefix gradient tensors names with :code:`d_`
 ---------------------------------------------

-When implementing backward operations, pass the inputs to the backwards pass in the same order as the outputs to the forward passs and use the same tensor name prefixed by :code:`g_`.
+When implementing backward operations, pass the inputs to the backwards pass in the same order as the outputs of the forward pass and use the same tensor name prefixed by :code:`d_`.
 For instance:

 .. code::